-We are an information technology services company passionately dedicated to enabling the digital transformation of your business.
-SPK's Engineering Technology practice is completely focused on fulfilling the specialized needs of R&D or Engineering groups.
-This group deeply understands the business of R&D. They live and breathe product development.
-They translate that into tech services designed to speed up product design and release while improving your product quality.
+We are an information technology services company completely focused on fulfilling the specialized needs of product development teams.
+SPK deeply understands the business of R&D. We live and breathe engineering.
+We translate that into tech solutions designed to speed up product design, software development, and release while improving your product quality.
 We work for your engineering team, helping to free them of mundane, repetitive and distracting tasks and let them do what they do best -- design a better product.